awesome-astra/docs/docs/pages/data/explore/awsglue.md

 3. Click on **Create custom connector** in the "Custom connectors" section.
 4. Paste the S3 URI for your JDBC driver under **Connector S3 URL**.
 If you need to retrieve this URI you can find it by browsing from the [S3 Console](https://s3.console.aws.amazon.com/s3/home).
 5. Choose a **Name** for your connector.
+6. Select *JDBC* as the connector type.
-6. For the **Class name** enter **com.datastax.astra.jdbc.AstraJdbcDriver**.
+7. For the **Class name** enter **com.datastax.astra.jdbc.AstraJdbcDriver**.
-7. The JDBC URL base is composed of the following pieces
+8. The JDBC URL base is composed of the following pieces
     - jdbc:astra://<databasename>/<keyspace>?user=token&password=<YourAstraCSToken>
     - If you followed the instructions on naming your db and keyspace it will be:
         - jdbc:astra://astraglue_db/astraglue_ks?user=token&password=AstraCS:YourTokenHere
     - (yes, this is the same username/password you used in the secrets manager, just go with it)
-8. For the URL parameter delimiter enter '&'
+9. For the URL parameter delimiter enter '&'.
     <details>
         <summary>Show me!</summary>
         <img src="https://awesome-astra.github.io/docs/img/awsglue/connectorProperties.png" />
     </details>
+10. Click **Create connector**.

 ## <span class="nosurface">✅ Step 2.2: </span> Create Connection